GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

+    > **NOTE:** As this exercise only performs simple Search queries it's using the Azure Search REST API directly.
+For more complex operations, you can use the [Azure Search .NET SDK](https://aka.ms/search-sdk).
+This SDK does not support Management Operations such as creating and scaling Search services and managing API keys.

 1. Inside the `Dialogs` folder, create a new `CategoryExplorerDialog` class to perform the interactions with Azure Search.

     ``` csharp